C-Stein/node-milestones/04-getting-mean-with-it/exercises/02-mongoose.md

 Like Knex and Bookshelf, Mongoose will give you the power to...
   - intereact with your database from your node code
   - create models for your data
-  - query your databse using your models and javascript
+  - query your database using your models and javascript

 Unlike Knex and Bookshelf...
   - Mongoose is complete by itself and doesn't require multiple installs to get the job done

 ###Installing and using mongoose

 Moongoose is pretty intuitive, if you guessed `npm install mongoose` and then `const mongoose = require('mongoose')`, you'd be right.
-The only slightly trciky thing about using mongoose is that their promise library is depricated, so you should probably add something like `mongoose.Promise = Promise`, so that  you can use native es6 javascript promises.
+The only slightly tricky thing about using mongoose is that its promise library is depricated, so you should probably add something like `mongoose.Promise = Promise`, so that  you can use native es6 javascript promises.

 ###Creating models